google/gvisor/content/docs/architecture_guide/security.md

 The above categories in no way represent an exhaustive list of exploits, as we focus only on running untrusted code from within the operating system or hypervisor.
-We do not consider many other ways that a more generic adversary may interact with a system, such as inserting a portable storage device with a malicious filesystem image, using a combination of crafted keyboard or touch inputs, or saturating a network device with ill-formed packets.
+We do not consider other ways that a more generic adversary may interact with a system, such as inserting a portable storage device with a malicious filesystem image, using a combination of crafted keyboard or touch inputs, or saturating a network device with ill-formed packets.